po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Use the prompts and talking points below to review the following key (🔑) points:

-    * ✔️ Examine the data from the response in the console.
+    * ✔️ We received the response data from our fetch request.

-    * ✔️ Determine what properties we need to use.
+    * ✔️ We determine what properties we need to use from the response.

-    * ✔️ Loop through the data and generate HTML.
+    * ✔️ We access those properties' values in order to display them on the page.

 * Open `[index.html](./Solved/index.html)` in your browser into the console and explain the following: